Narrowed or blocked coronary artery

 Coronary arteries are the blood vessels that supply oxygen-rich blood to the heart muscle.
 The coronary arteries can get narrowed or blocked by the buildup of plaque.
 Plaque is made up of extra cholesterol, calcium, and other substances that float in blood.
-Over time, plaque can build up on the inside walls of the coronary arteries and block the blood flow.
-A procedure called angioplasty can open up a blocked artery.
+Over time, plaque can build up inside the walls of the coronary arteries.
+The buildup might reduce the blood flow to the heart muscle.
+During a heart attack, a blood clot could block blood flow in the artery.
+A procedure called angioplasty can widen a narrowed or blocked artery.

 The small balloon is inflated.
 The balloon may stay inflated for a short time.
 The pressure from the inflated balloon presses the plaque against the wall of the artery, creating more room for blood to flow.
 The inflated balloon also expands the stent.

 Step 4: The balloon, guide wire, and catheter are removed

 Next, the balloon is deflated.
 But the stent stays expanded.
 The stent presses against the walls of the artery and keeps the artery open.
 Your doctor removes the balloon, guide wire, and catheter.
 The stent remains in the blood vessel, allowing the blood to flow normally again.

 Normal blood flow returns

 After an angioplasty, the narrowed or blocked artery is opened up and oxygen- and nutrient-rich blood flows more normally into the heart muscle.

 These X-rays show a blocked coronary artery before and after an angioplasty procedure.
 Before angioplasty, the blood flow is blocked by a narrowed artery.
 After the angioplasty, blood is flowing better through the newly opened artery.
 These X-rays are from an angiogram.
 An angiogram is a test that uses a special dye and camera to take X-ray pictures of the blood flow in an artery.

 Author: Healthwise Staff